yjose/elazizi.com/blog/2019-07-28/index.md

 First look, I noticed “ power by canny ” link.
 Ok let’s see what is Canny

-Reading the features page and feeling happy look like this is the best choice for us.
-But unfortunately the pricing page is not what we want to hear, no freemium plan and starter plan starts from \$50/mo.
+Reading the features page and feeling happy looks like this is the best choice for us.
+But unfortunately the pricing page isn't what we're anticipating,no freemium plan and starter plan starts from \$50/mo.

 ![](https://cdn-images-1.medium.com/max/800/0*Yp4JdRhzCW6LCGuZ)